learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Online tools

-In case you are facing installation issues, or do not want to install Python on your computer for some reason, there are plenty of options to execute Python programs using online tools.
+In case you are facing installation issues, or do not want to (or cannot) install Python on your computer for some reason, there are plenty of options to execute Python programs using online tools.
 Some of the popular ones are listed below:

 * [Repl.it](https://repl.it/languages/python3) — Interactive playground.
 Code, collaborate, compile, run, share, and deploy Python and more online from your browser
 * [Pythontutor](http://www.pythontutor.com/visualize.html#mode=edit) — Visualize code execution, also has example codes and ability to share sessions